-Beginning in the unnamed province of his birth, Damon Dukirk takes an idiosyncratic path through central Germany, Iceland, Portugal, Sydney and into the Pacific Ocean.
+Beginning in the unnamed province of his birth, Damon Dukirk takes an idiosyncratic path through central Germany, Iceland, Portugal, to name a few locations.
 Dukirk moves blindly and quickly from an anachronism, to a cult figure, to the great dreamer of world poetry.
 Along the way, other characters help and infuriate: Frankie from Frankfurt, his financial benefactor, Cavendish Moulash, a gothic singer-songwriter who is popular in Portugal, a girlfriend who is now a major literary success and a sadistic arts bureaucrat determined to make him suffer for his art.

-It’s a work about idealism and a lack of practicality, of hedonism and romanticism, of long nights out and the joy and creating new writing.
+The Youthful Adventures of Damon Dukirk is a work about idealism and a lack of practicality, of hedonism and romanticism, of long nights out and the joy and creating new writing.
 It relishes language and anecdote.
 The writing attempts both a spirited high energy and a self-absorbed, comic melancholy.
-The play is also a rites of passage story, but with Dukirk growing up much later than many others!
+The play is also a rites-of-passage story, but with Dukirk growing up much later than many others!